A1DS19/multithreaded-kernel/README.md

 # Multithreaded kernel in C
-This is a multithreaded kernel written in C.
+This is a multithreaded kernel written in C and asm.

 ## How to run
 - Create cross compiler: https://osdev.org/GCC_Cross-Compiler